 Exceeding - Critical reflections.
-Educators consistently adjust supervision procedures/arrangements when required.
-This includes being aware of changes in children's ages, group sizes, activities, and location.
-For example, when we start excursions in the younger rooms, we split the groups in two until the children and educators are confident.
-Effective outdoor supervision includes keeping activities at a safe distance from each other.
+Adjusting Supervision:

+Our team regularly adjusts supervision based on changing circumstances, such as children's ages, group sizes, activities, and locations.
+For example, we increase supervision during water play or when younger children are present.
+We also adapt our approach during transitions between indoor and outdoor spaces or when activities involve higher risks, ensuring that all children are adequately supervised regardless of the situation.
 If you are doing similar practices to the example, use the below question to help you write your 'exceeding practice for critical reflection' description so you can add it to your QIP or SAT (NSW only).